 Sensory Awareness looks at the total functioning person and the development of a person’s responsiveness toward life.

 The Trager® Approach helps you learn to move effortlessly and freely, relieving pain and creating deep relaxation.
+Trager includes both movement and bodywork components.

 Highly recommended reading if you want a broad view of the field of somatics and bodywork: Bone, Breath, & Gesture: Practices of Embodiment contains writings by and interviews with pioneers in the field, including Charlotte Selver, F. M. Alexander, Moshe Feldenkrais, Ida Rolf, Thomas Hanna, and 12 other somatic innovators.

-History of Somatic Education
+History of Somatics

 The following is adapted from "The Way of the Flesh: A Brief History of the Somatics Movement" by Don Hanlon Johnson, Noetic Sciences Review #29, Spring 1994, p.
 26.